-Hide tools= YES Follow= EXISTING OPERATIONS Fillet radius= 2 Tool shape(s) to use:
+Hide tools= YES 🖅 Follow= EXISTING OPERATIONS 🖅 Fillet radius= 2 Tool shape(s) to use:

-Note: Hide tools is used to automatically hide the parts used as tools for the subtraction.
-Fillet radius automatically generates fillets on the edges created by the subtraction.
+Note: The Hide tools option is used to automatically hide the parts used as tools for the subtraction.

+The Fillet radius option automatically generates fillets on the edges created by the subtraction.